zalyoung/gitlab-handbook/content/handbook/engineering/development/sec/security-risk-management/security-insights/_index.md

 ---
-title: Software Supply Chain Security, Threat Insights
+title: Security Risk Management, Security Insights
-description: "The Threat Insights group at GitLab is charged with developing solutions to enable customers to manage their security risks effectively and efficiently."
+description: "The Security Insights group at GitLab is charged with developing solutions to enable customers to manage their security risks effectively and efficiently."
 layout: single
 ---